Olical/conjure/README.md

 [![asciicast](https://asciinema.org/a/mIH4x3ma71Mha4L7oPhrTiSEA.svg?t=13)](https://asciinema.org/a/mIH4x3ma71Mha4L7oPhrTiSEA)

-> Neovim lost all theming in the asciinema video for some reason, it usually looks a lot better.
+> Neovim lost all theming in the asciinema video for some reason, it usually looks a lot prettier.

 ## Autocompletion